 Chia seeds are magical (and also kinda weird.)
 Get this: a 1-ounce serving has 11 grams of fiber, 4 grams of protein, and 5 grams of healthy fats.
 They absorb a high amount of water and actually expand in the stomach when eaten, making you feel full and helping curb appetite.

 Apples have that magic combo of fiber and water that keeps you feeling full without consuming lots of calories.
 Several studies have shown that people who eat an apple 30 minutes before a meal end up eating less in total.
 Try it in:

-My own secret weapon for adding heft to a salad when I want to keep it vegan, avocados are that creamy addition that equals satisfaction, thanks to their abundance of good fats.
-In this study, women who ate half an avocado with their lunch felt 22 percent more satisfied and had a 24 percent lower desire to snack three hours later in the day.
+Of all the foods to keep you fuller longer, this one is my own secret weapon.
+It adds that heft to a salad when I want to keep it vegan but it also makes a deliciously creamy addition that satiates any appetite, thanks to their abundance of good fats.
+In this study, women who ate half an avocado with their lunch felt 22% more satisfied and had a 24% lower desire to snack three hours later in the day.
 Try it in:

 Besides being one of the most delicious foods on the planet, eggs are a great protein-packed breakfast ingredient that’ll keep you feeling full until lunch.
 I’m personally not a fan of eating a big breakfast, but if you find yourself snacking in those mid-morning hours, try upping your protein content and see if you consume less the rest of the day.

-Lentils are a super-duper food: just ¼ cup has 3.9 grams of fiber and almost 4.5 grams of protein.
+Lentils are one of the super-duper foods to keep you fuller longer: just ¼ cup has 3.9 grams of fiber and almost 4.5 grams of protein.
 This may sound crazy, but I avoid adding an excessive amount of lentils to a curry or soup dish because it makes me feel almost too full 30 minutes after eating.
 So eat them at your own risk, people.

 Broccoli (and Brussels Sprouts and Kale)